RickHalmoguera/RickHalmoguera/README.md

 <img width="66%" alt="me running" src="/img/carbon.png"/>

 <h3>About me</h3>
 Hello World!
-My name is Ricardo Halmoguera and my adventure with programming began during the pandemic, when we were all locked up.
-After a while I found Scrimba's Frontend Path which has helped me learn everything about HTMl, CSS, JS.
+My name is Ricardo Halmoguera and my adventure with programming began during the pandemic... when we were all locked up.
+I was looking to make a big change in my profesional life, so i started to tried everything, some Unreal Engine,Pixel Art,Blender and AWS.
+But after a while, I found Scrimba's Frontend Path and it was like i hitted the Jackpot!

 <h3>🌱 I’m currently learning ...</h3>
 <p><img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB"></p>